tii-qfoundry/klab/klayout_package/docs/readme.md

 - Dynamic UI: A dedicated "Measurement" tab appears in KLayout, dynamically populating with controls corresponding to the instrument PCells present in your active layout.

 Extensible Architecture: The package is designed to be easily extendable.
-Adding support for new instruments is as simple as creating a new PCell and a corresponding qcodes driver.
+Adding support for new instruments is as simple as creating a new PCell and a corresponding drivers.
+It supports lightweigth development of drivers for SCPI based instruments.

 # 3. Installation
 KMeasurement is distributed as a KLayout Salt package (.kip).